Kazi Nazrul Islam Airport

-The airport's hinterland comprises the towns of Bardhaman, Bankura, Bishnupur, Purulia, Sainthia, Suri, Bolpur, Rampurhat in West Bengal and Dhanbad and Bokaro in Jharkhand.
-It is part of the country's first private sector Aerotropolis, being developed by Bengal Aerotropolis Projects Limited (BAPL).
+The airport's hinterland comprises the cities of Durgapur, Asansol, Bardhaman, Bankura, Purulia, Bolpur in West Bengal and Jamtara, Dumka, Dhanbad and Bokaro in Jharkhand.
+It is part of the country's first private sector Aerotropolis, being developed by Bengal Aerotropolis Projects Limited (BAPL) in Andal, Durgapur.
 The airport was officially inaugurated on 19 September 2013 by the Chief Minister of West Bengal, Mamata Banerjee.
-According to 2018-19 data, Kazi Nazrul Islam Airport is the 3rd busiest airport of West Bengal and the 61st busiest airport of India.
+According to 2023–24 data, the airport is the third busiest airport of West Bengal and the 58th busiest airport of India.

 History

 Construction planning

 The project was conceived in 2006–07 during the Left Front government.
 The construction of the airport was completed on 2013.
-But for several reasons, the airport did not receive final operational clearance from the aviation regulator DGCA until 24 April 2015.
-Regular Commercial Flights started from 2015.
+For several reasons, the airport did not receive final operational clearance from the aviation regulator DGCA until 24 April 2015.
+Regular commercial flights started from 2015.